 Since opening freight house in 2015, chef Sara Bradley has been around the world and back sharing her passion for Paducah and farm-to-table Kentucky cuisine.
-You may know this talented creative from Bravo's Top Chef season 16, but there's so much more to her #PaducahCreativeCity story!
+You may know this talented creative from Bravo's Top Chef seasons 16 and 20, but there's so much more to her #PaducahCreativeCity story!

 Chef Sara Bradley serves farm-to-table fare and crafted cocktails at the freight house.